Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Income tax brackets in the Netherlands

-Income or Box 1 taxes for 2022 in the Netherlands are:
+Income or Box 1 taxes for 2023 in the Netherlands are:

 How do you report crypto tax in the Netherlands

-If you live in or receive income from the Netherlands or receive income from the Netherlands, you are expected to pay income tax in the Netherlands on income, financial interests in a company, and on your savings and investments.
+If you live in or receive income from the Netherlands or receive income from the Netherlands, you are expected to pay income tax in the Netherlands on income, financial interests in a company, and your savings and investments.

 Dutch tax returns are due by May 1.
 The Dutch tax office processes returns filed before April 1 within three months.
 You can receive an extension on the due date, and interest charges may apply if you miss payments.